melladam/melladam.github.io/index.md

 </p>
 <p>
-  Now that we have the <strong>big picture</strong>, we can zoom in and <strong>compare categories</strong> by looking at how their time series evolve—i.e., how their deltas rise, fall, or stabilize over time.
+  Now that we have the <strong>big picture</strong>, we can zoom in and <strong>compare categories</strong> by looking at how their time series evolve (how their deltas rise, fall, or stabilize over time).
 </p>